pablobernabeu/Data-is-present/README.md

 - **Purpose**: Visualising the data in new ways using reproducible documents or interactive dashboards.
 Sometimes, analysts may also draw on additional data to look at a bigger picture.

 - **Output**: A key aspect of these meet-ups is the creation of output.
-Documents and dashboards are (co-)authored by the participants who work on them, who can then publish them on their websites, or on [RPubs](https://rpubs.com/), [shinyapps.io](https://www.shinyapps.io/), etc. Time constraints notwithstanding, a lot of this output may be very enticing for further development, by the same participants or by other people if the code is shared online.
+Documents and dashboards are (co-)authored by the participants who work on them, who can then publish them on their websites, or on [RPubs](https://rpubs.com/), [Binder](https://mybinder.org/), [Shinyapps](https://www.shinyapps.io/) or [custom servers](https://rstudio.com/products/shiny/shiny-server/).
+Time constraints notwithstanding, a lot of this output may be very enticing for further development by the same participants, or even by other people if the code is shared online.
 Just like with data, a citation-based licence can be attached to the code.

 ## Contact